drigovz/visualstudio-docs.pt-br/docs/extensibility/creating-a-basic-project-system-part-1.md

 ### <a name="to-initialize-the-project-factory"></a>Para inicializar a fábrica de projetos

-1. No arquivo *SimpleProjectPackage.cs,* adicione `using` a seguinte diretiva.
+1. No arquivo *SimpleProjectPackage.cs* , adicione a diretiva a seguir `using` .

     ```csharp
     using Microsoft.VisualStudio.Project;
     ```

-2. Derivar `SimpleProjectPackage` a `Microsoft.VisualStudio.Package.ProjectPackage`classe de .
+2. Derive a `SimpleProjectPackage` classe de `Microsoft.VisualStudio.Package.ProjectPackage` .

     ```csharp
     public sealed class SimpleProjectPackage : ProjectPackage
     ```

 3. Registre a fábrica do projeto.
-Adicione a seguinte `SimpleProjectPackage.Initialize` linha ao `base.Initialize`método, logo após .
+Adicione a seguinte linha ao `SimpleProjectPackage.Initialize` método, logo após `base.Initialize` .

     ```csharp
     base.Initialize();
     this.RegisterProjectFactory(new SimpleProjectFactory(this));
     ```

-4. Implementar a `ProductUserContext`propriedade abstrata:
+4. Implemente a propriedade abstract `ProductUserContext` :

     ```csharp
     public override string ProductUserContext